Dark History Of Pömmelte, The German Stonehenge – What Can The Nebra Sky Disc And Archaeology Reveal?

 A sacred interior was separated from the profane environment, and served as a venue for rites that secured the continuity of the social, spiritual and cosmic order.
 Ancestor worship formed another integral part of this: a mound-covered burial hut and a square-shaped ditch sanctuary (located, respectively, within and near the enclosure's south-eastern sector; dating to 2880–2580 cal BC and attributed to the Corded Ware Culture that this site was deliberately chosen.
 With construction of the ring sanctuary, this place gained an immense expansion in meaning—comparable to Stonehenge.

-See also:
+See also: More Archaeology News

-Through architectural transformation, both of these sites developed into sanctuaries with increasingly complex religious functions, including in relation to the cult of the dead.
+Through architectural transformation, both sites developed into sanctuaries with increasingly complex religious functions, including in relation to the cult of the dead.
 The cosmological and social functions, and the powerful symbolism of the Nebra sky disc and hoard are reflected in Pömmelte's monumental architecture.”

-More scientific studies should give us a better understanding of the ancient site’s use, but based on what is known so far it appears it was indeed a place of sacrifice.
+More scientific studies should give us a better understanding of the ancient site’s use, but based on what is known so far, it appears it was indeed a place of sacrifice.